Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Conclusion

 \section{Conclusion}

-In this work, we proposed an LLM-driven, hands-free locomotion technique for VR that uses natural language instructions, enhancing accessibility and addressing the motion sickness often associated with continuous voice-based steering.
-To assess its effectiveness, we compared three locomotion techniques: teleportation, voice-based steering through fixed commands, and our LLM-driven approach.
-We used eye-tracking analysis to gain insight into users’ attention, engagement, and cognitive processes and complemented this analysis with standardized questionnaires, including the SUS, IPQ, CSQ-VR, and NASA-TLX, to assess usability, presence, cybersickness, and cognitive workload, respectively.
-While teleportation remains the most efficient locomotion method, it is often not suitable for hands-free scenarios.
-The proposed LLM-driven approach offers a promising alternative by combining natural language interaction with contextual awareness and instant movements while also inherently supporting multiple languages as an advantage.
-Although it requires slightly more cognitive effort, it enhances immersion and comfort, particularly in terms of reducing cybersickness.
+In this work, we proposed an LLM-driven, hands-free locomotion technique for VR that uses natural language instructions and contextual scene information.
+To assess its feasibility, we compared three locomotion techniques: controller-based teleportation, voice-based steering through fixed commands, and our LLM-driven approach.
+We combined eye-tracking analysis with standardized questionnaires, including the SUS, IPQ, CSQ-VR, and NASA-TLX, to assess visual behavior, usability, presence, cybersickness, and cognitive workload.
+Compared with fixed-command voice steering, the LLM-driven method offered a more flexible selection-based alternative: users could issue free-form, context-aware commands instead of relying on a small command vocabulary, and the instant movement design avoided the continuous visual motion of steering.
+This was reflected in descriptively lower nausea and vestibular discomfort, lower fixation rates than voice steering, and significantly shorter mean saccade durations.
+Compared with controller-based teleportation, the LLM-driven method did not match the speed of manual teleportation, but it achieved comparable subjective usability, comfort, and presence while reducing reliance on handheld controller pointing for destination selection.
 Overall, our results demonstrate that LLM-driven locomotion is a promising alternative for intuitive, accessible, and immersive hands-free navigation in VR environments.
-Future research should investigate personalization techniques, such as adapting LLM behavior based on user preferences or prior interactions, to enhance predictability and usability over time.
+Future research should investigate personalization techniques, such as adapting LLM behavior based on user preferences or prior interactions, to enhance predictability and usability.